bluefireteam/audioplayers/contributing.md

 Lastly, try finding the answer in the source code.
 We try to keep our code clean and easy to understand, including docs explaining how things work.
 If our code/docs are not clear on something, this is a great opportunity to help with a PR (see feature requests below).

 If you still have a question, then you might have a legit question!
 However issues are not the way to ask then.
 The ways in which we accept questions are:

- * [Our discord channel](https://discord.gg/ny7eThk): This is [Fire Slime Games](https://fireslime.xyz/) discord server, the people that are also behind Flame/audioplayers.
-We have a channel on the server dedicated for audioplayers questions.
-There you will be able to find many people, often knowing much more than we do, eager to help you out (as long as you followed all the steps).
-This is the quicker way to get help!

  * The `flutter-audioplayers` tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/flutter-audioplayers): Feel free to use the [flutter-audioplayers] tag on Stack Overflow to get people from the community to help.
 This might be a bit more involved than discord but if you make a properly acceptable Stack Overflow question, people will be much more willing to help you with hard problems.
 Also, you are leaving some documentation for future generations!